odellus/pieces-demo/results.md

 I added
 > When searching for blood pressure drugs, use %LIKE% to search for the word "BP" in the provider instructions.

-because of this consisten possiblity of error now that we told our agent to consider empty search results to mean that we are not giving our patient any medication.
+because of this consistent possiblity of error now that we told our agent to consider empty search results to mean that we are not giving our patient any medication.

 # Results